-The eastern province of Saudi Arabia is mainly known for a large number of oil fields present in the region.
+The eastern province of Saudi Arabia is mainly known for a large number of oil fields present in the region and its the fifth-most populous city in Saudi Arabia after Jeddah, Riyadh, Makkah, and Al-Madinah.
 One such major city in the province is Ad-Dammam.
 The city holds the rank of being the sixth populous in the nation and is mainly renowned being a commercial hub full of oil and natural gas reserves.

 It was the year 1938 when the major reserves of oil and natural gas were first discovered.
 The discovery of this liquid gold channelized major industrial growth in the city that resulted in the development of commercial and administrative centres in the city.
 Apart from having major hubs of oil and natural gas, Ad-Dammam is also a major seaport for trade business in the country.

 The city has been fully developed since the 1940s and has a modern layout with brimming suburbs.
 Even though oil and natural gas are the main industry in Ad-Dammam, the city also has various agriculture and dairy farms.

 The cities of Dammam, Al Khobar, and Dhahran collectively form the Dammam metropolitan area.
 The whole area was once a fishing village before the discovery of the oil wells and natural gas reserves that sparked the start of industrialization.

 With the industrial growth and discovery of oil wells, the city has become a world-leader in the oil industry and occupies the fourth rank in gas reserves.